-Student Loan Problems
+Student Loan Debt Information

 A loan offered to assist with paying education-related costs is referred to as a student loan.
 The costs a student loan is intended for usually include room and board, tuition, and textbooks.
 There are federal student loans and private student loans.